 Our nose deals with most of our tasting ability.
-Although many people would say that coffee smells a lot better than it tastes, both experiences are inseparable.
+Although many people would say that coffee smells better than it tastes, both experiences are inseparable.

-Indeed, drinking coffee when our noses are shut off due to strong odors, the flu, or allergies, doesn’t make any sense.
+Indeed, drinking coffee when our noses are shut off due to strong odors, the flu, or allergies makes no sense.

 In short, coffee aroma is our olfactory perception of the combination of coffee smell and flavor when we drink it.
 Expressions like aromatic profiles and notes refer to discernable aspects of coffee.

 For beginners, it’s one of the most challenging and frustrating bits about specialty coffee.
-I know how it feels tasting “just coffee” after reading a label with seductive words like floral, red-berry, or chocolate notes.
+I know how it feels to taste “just coffee” after reading a label with seductive words like floral, redberry, or chocolate notes.

 Flavor wheels have been crucial for coffee quality controls over the past 20 years.
-Moreover, anyone who wants to improve coffee sensory skills can find flavor wheels useful.
+Moreover, anyone who wants to improve coffee sensory skills can find flavor wheels helpful.

 Milk-based coffee drinks like the cappuccino, flat white, and cafe latte can display latte art on top.
 Toppings like chocolate shavings, cinnamon powder, and caramel syrups improve our coffee appeal in taste and appearance.

 Finally, coffee suggests his body through its visual aspect before we can experience it as a whole.
 It’s easy to see the difference between an espresso and a Chemex-filtered coffee.
 The first will show an oily consistency and pitch-black color.
-The second can look watery and dark, with some brown and reddish tones, depending on the roasting level.
+Depending on the roasting level, the second can look watery and dark, with some brown and reddish tones.

 It sounds odd to talk about a drink’s body, but coffee displays a pleasant mouthfeel we can’t ignore.
-Most experts claim that we can identify three different types of coffee body.
+Most experts claim that we can identify three different types of coffee bodies.